 The parent company of Ingenia Communities RE Limited is Ingenia Communities Holdings Limited (the "Company").
 The shares of the Company and the units of the Trusts are "stapled" and trade on the Australian Securities Exchange ("ASX") as a single security.
 The Company and the Trusts along with their subsidiaries are collectively referred to as the Group in this report.

-The preliminary final report is a combined preliminary final report that covers both Trusts.
+The directors' report is a combined directors' report that covers both Trusts.